Scanner to Scanner Alignment

 It is counterproductive to define more than 3 points as only the above affine tranformations can be applied.

-Once three fixed points have been defined, the transformation can be saved by clicking the Save Scanner Alignment Transform button in the ALIGNMENT CONTROLS window.
+Once three fixed points have been defined, the transformation can be saved by opening the Context Menu and selecting Apply under the Scanner To Ref Alignment Tool.

 Camera Alignment